Free shipping for Australia deliveries when product totals over $140

 It's been a long time, but we have finally shone the spotlight on that mystical enigma of the coffee universe - Sumatra.

-A fresh lot from Aceh Gayo has just landed in the country, and it's a cracker - dark, brooding and soulful - the Jack Nicholson in our portfolio and our feature coffee for August 2016.
+A fresh lot from Aceh Gayo, a renowned region in Sumatra known for its distinctive profile, has just landed in the country, and it's a cracker - dark, brooding and soulful - the Jack Nicholson in our portfolio and our feature coffee for August 2016.

 Over the last month, we have received new arrivals that have been filling up our warehouse.